Marcos Jr proclaimed next Philippine president with huge win | Politics

 Marcos Jr. received more than 31 million votes and Sara Duterte more than 32 million out of more than 55 million votes cast in the election.
 It was the first majority presidential victory in the Asian democracy in decades.

 During the campaign, they avoided controversial issues and focused on a call for national unity, although their fathers' presidencies opened some of the most volatile divisions in the country's history.
-Marcos Jr. appealed to be judged “not by my ancestors, but by my actions”.

-Sen. Imee Marcos, the president-elect's sister, thanked those who voted for her brother after what she described as years of humiliation.

-“We're very grateful for a second chance,” she told reporters before the proclamation.
-“Our family went through a lot,” she said, citing “all sorts of cases and ridicule” against them.
+Marcos Jr. appealed to be judged “not by my ancestors, but by my actions.”
+Sen. Imee Marcos, his sister, thanked those who voted for him after what she described as decades of “ridicule and oppression.''
+“We're very, very grateful for a second chance,” she told reporters before the proclamation.
+“Our family went through a lot and after 1986, we faced all sorts of cases, ridicule and oppression'' for nearly four decades.

 In Marcos Jr.'s campaign headquarters, supporters waved Philippine flags, flashed the victory sign and held a streamer congratulating him and Sara Duterte.